 In any moment of time, is what you are currently doing the best thing for your short and/or long term goals?
-That my friends is the question you should be asking yourselves…
+That is the question we should be asking ourselves…

 One of the best essays I read last year was a case on why you shouldn’t read the news.